 It’s not enough to join the organization on paper; you need to show up.
 Attend the general membership meetings, functions, and events.
 Isn’t the whole idea behind joining a networking organization to network and connect with others?
 You certainly can’t do that very effectively if you’re not there – so try your luck and come to the dance.

 ➋ Come Prepared To Play

-Every networking organization has its movers and shakers – find out who they are and a take a few minutes to learn a little bit about them.
+Every networking organization has its movers and shakers – find out who they are and take a few minutes to learn a little bit about them.
 Additionally, peruse the membership directory and pinpoint specific members that you want to network with and do the same.
-I think you’ll find that a little advanced homework can go a long way – generally people can tell if you’ve done your homework and are usually quite flattered.
+I think you’ll find that a little advanced homework can go a long way – generally, people can tell if you’ve done your homework and are usually quite flattered.

 ➌ Get Involved